nasebanal/nb-moodle/chef-repo/site-cookbooks/moodle/files/default/moodle/lib/minify/readme_moodle.txt

-Description of Minify 2.1.7 import into Moodle
+Description of Minify 2.1.5 import into Moodle

 Notes:
- * Do not use anything from /lib/minify/ directly, always use core_minify::*() methods.
- * In 2.7dev we will import only the minimal number of files required by new core_minify class and delete deprecated js_minify() and css_minify_css().
+ * Uses are required to add minify/lib to the include path
+ * We ever actually use things within minify/lib/*

+Usage:
+ * /lib/javascript.php
+ * /theme/javascript.php
+ * /theme/styles.php

 Changes:
  * Removed index.php - Is an unused entry point program and could potentially